 Frankfurt travel guide

-The sprawling city of Frankfurt, on the River Main, is celebrated more by businessmen than traditional tourists, but the city offers many pleasures as well as opportunies for those working.
-Regardless of purpose, the majority of visitors to Germany arrive at Frankfurt's huge showpiece airport.
+The sprawling city of Frankfurt, on the River Main, is celebrated more by businesspeople than traditional tourists, but the city offers many pleasures as well as opportunities for those doing business.
+Regardless of purpose, huge numbers arrive annually at Frankfurt's showpiece airport.
 The city is a major transport hub and an industrial and financial powerhouse not only in Germany, but the whole of central Europe.
 Frankfurt is home to Germany's central bank, the Bundesbank, and Europe's most important stock exchange, which has been trading since 1585.

 With its excellent rail connections and autobahn system, Frankfurt is the natural hub for travellers wishing to explore the surrounding towns and countryside.
 It is also the venue for numerous trade fairs, exhibitions and congresses, drawing about 12 million visitors a year with these events.
 The largest and best known is the annual International Book Fair, which is attended by thousands of publishers, writers and avid readers.